divyanshiGupta/workshop-backstage-app/README.md

 Add the following in you component to hide the component if the access is not allowed

 ```
+import { usePermission } from '@backstage/plugin-permission-react';
+import { yourPluginViewPermission } from '@internal/backstage-plugin-your-plugin-common';

 const yourPluginViewPermissionResult = usePermission({
   permission: yourPluginViewPermission,
 });